 Mount Cook Village is 42 kilometres or 26 miles from Twizel.
 Follow State Highway 8 and turn off onto State Highway 80.
 Just before reaching the village, turn right into the Hooker Valley Road, at the road end is the Whitehorse Hill camping area.
 Its well signed posted and there’s toilets, a shelter and picnic area.

-If your backpacking or don’t have your own transport here are some other transport options.
+If your backpacking or don’t have your own transport, check out The Cook Connect for other transport options.

 What to Take on Your Walk

 The climb to Mueller Hut isn’t a technical climb during the summer months but a steep 1000 metre walk which requires a good level of fitness, experience and the right gear.
 Much of the climb is up a route once you get beyond the Sealy Tarns…marked by rock cairns and snow poles with orange markers on them, it can be hard to navigate if the weather deteriorates, as it can at any time of the year.
 With that in mind the list of hiking gear below is what I recommend and would take on any alpine walk: